fiesta/fiesta-python/README.markdown

 ## TODO

   * Handle errors!
-  * Handle OAuth for non-trusted clients
+  * Handle OAuth for user auth
   * Improve tests to cover cases.
 Mainly to cover tests for the wrapper throwing errors on bad input.

 ## Credits